d4n3sh/thedaneshproject/content/posts/2010-04-22-android-on-the-iphone.md

 [Planetbeing][1], iPhone hacker had managed to dual boot an iPhone to run both Android and iPhoneOS.

 The video's long but intended to walk you thought the whole process.
-You actually see Linux booting and shit&#8230;
+You actually see Linux booting and shit...

 For now it's only working with the original iPhone and is still quite buggy.
 Think about the future 😀